great-expectations/great_expectations/docs/reference/integrations/snowflake.rst

         SELECT COL_1, COL_2 FROM SCHEMA_NAME.TABLE_NAME
-    To minimize the possibility errors (and thus having to rerun ``great_expectations init``), it might be helpful to leave the ``great_expectations init`` aside (without terminating it) in its own Terminal window, and then develop and test your SQL query outside of the GreatExpectations installation/configuration workflow (i.e., in a separate window or tool).
+    To minimize the possibility errors (and thus having to rerun ``great_expectations init``), it might be helpful to leave the ``great_expectations init`` aside (without terminating it) in its own Terminal window, and then develop and test your SQL query outside of the Great Expectations installation/configuration workflow (i.e., in a separate window or tool).
 Once the query is confirmed to be working as desired, return to the Terminal window where ``great_expectations init`` was left running and copy and paste the final SQL query in response to the above prompt and press `ENTER` in order to continue.